3 min read

 Examples of Managing Costs in Azure

-• Rightsizing VMs: Azure Advisor identifies underutilized virtual machines and recommends resizing or shutting down to reduce costs.
+• Rightsizing VMs: Azure Advisor identifies underutilized virtual machines and recommends resizing or shutting them down to reduce costs.

 Common Questions about Managing Costs in Azure